Navneet1266/Navneet1266/README.md

 # 💫 About Me:
-Hi there!
-I'm Navneet, I'm an aspiring MERN Full Stack Web Developer<br>
+"Hi there! 👋 I'm Navneet, an aspiring MERN Full Stack Web Developer passionate about building scalable and user-friendly  web applications 🌐."<br>

 ## 🌐 Socials: